-- 17. Treatment with a strong cytochrome P450 (CYP)3A inhibitor (within 7 days before first dose of study drug) or inducer (within 14 days before first dose of study drug). - Subjects are excluded who have already received prior immunomodulatory/ immunosuppressive treatment intended as specific treatment for COVID-19 (after randomization these agents may be permitted - see Section 6.5.2).
-Note: Steroids are permitted prior to randomization and on study. - 19.
-Active participation in other drug clinical trials or received treatment with an investigational drug within 5 half-lives or 30 days (whichever is longer) of randomization/enrollment.

-Exception: Subjects may receive COVID-19-specific antiviral drugs (eg, remdesivir, hydroxychloroquine).

-20. Requires or is receiving specific anticoagulation with warfarin or equivalent vitamin K antagonists (eg, phenprocoumon) within 7 days of first dose of acalabrutinib.
-Other anticoagulants are permitted.

-- 21. History of hypersensitivity (ie, allergic response) to active or inactive excipients of acalabrutinib or other Btk inhibitors. - 22.
-Known cytoreductive chemotherapy treatment within 14 days of randomization. - 23.
+- 18. Treatment with a strong cytochrome P450 (CYP)3A inhibitor (within 7 days before first dose of study drug) or inducer (within 14 days before first dose of study drug). - 19.
+Subjects are excluded who have already received prior immunomodulatory/ immunosuppressive treatment intended as specific treatment for COVID-19 (after randomization these agents may be permitted see Section 6.5.2).
+Note: Steroids are permitted prior to randomization and on study.. - 20.
+Active participation in other drug clinical trials or received treatment with an investigational drug within 5 half-lives or 30 days (whichever is longer) of randomization/enrollment. - Exception: Subjects may receive COVID-19-specific antiviral drugs (eg, remdesivir, hydroxychloroquine). - 21.
+Requires or is receiving specific anticoagulation with warfarin or equivalent vitamin K antagonists (eg, phenprocoumon) within 7 days prior to randomization.
+Other anticoagulants are permitted. - 22.
+Subjects on dual antiplatelet and therapeutic anticoagulant therapy (eg, aspirin and therapeutic doses of low molecular weight heparin). - 23.
+History of hypersensitivity (ie, allergic response) to active or inactive excipients of acalabrutinib or other Btk inhibitors. - 24.
+Known cytoreductive chemotherapy treatment within 14 days of randomization. - 25.
 Major surgery (as defined by the Investigator) within 4 weeks prior to randomization or still recovering from prior surgery.